ShehaniWageesha/Django-CRUD-Example/readme.md

 # A Django CRUD application

-This repo is a sample Django application which serves as a demonstration of how easy it is to build CRUD APIs using Django and Django Rest Framework.

 The capabilities of this application include
 - Creating a new note with an empty title and content.
 - Updating the newly created note with a title and content.